Light Rail Manila Corporation

 Light Rail Manila Corporation (LRMC) is a rail service company based in Pasay, Metro Manila, Philippines.
 It is a consortium of companies engaged in the operation and maintenance of the Manila Light Rail Transit System Line 1 (Line 1) since September 2015.
-The consortium is composed of Metro Pacific Investments Corporation and Sumitomo Corporation's Metro Pacific Light Rail Corp.
-(MPLRC); AC Infrastructure Holdings Corp. (a subsidiary of Ayala Corporation); and Macquarie Infrastructure Holdings (Philippines) Pte.
+The consortium is composed of Metro Pacific Investments Corporation, Sumitomo Corporation's Metro Pacific Light Rail Corp.
+(MPLRC); AC Infrastructure Holdings Corp. (a subsidiary of Ayala Corporation) through an intermediate entity Light Rail Manila Holdings, Inc.; and Macquarie Infrastructure Holdings (Philippines) Pte.
 Ltd.

 History

 Background

 The privatization of the entire maintenance and operation of the Manila Light Rail Transit Line 1 was the first infrastructure project under the Public-Private Partnership (PPP) program of the Benigno Aquino III administration announced by the Department of Transportation in May 2011.
 The project's objectives were to attract billions of pesos of investments from the private sector in order to improve the system's severely deteriorated condition, as well as to relieve the government of its obligation to spend more than ₱7 billion in annual subsidies just to keep the fares within reach of commuters.

 In 2012, an extension of the LRT Line 1 to Cavite was announced.
 The project also includes an operations and maintenance contract.
 The project was approved by former President Benigno Aquino III in March 2012.
 Meanwhile, the bidding for the project started on June 4, 2012.